 When choosing furniture in France for our business, we’re attracted by mysteries and enigmas such as the many wrapped up within this piece.
 Sometimes more questions are raised than can be answered when centuries separate an item’s creation from its arrival at M. Markley Antiques.
-This description explains what we know about this massive cabinet, made from solid oak and walnut, and suggests why future owners may find it as enchanting
+This description explains what we know about this massive cabinet, made from solid oak and walnut, and suggests why future owners may find it

 as we have.